enzymejs/enzyme/docs/api/ReactWrapper/matchesElement.md

-# `.matchesElement(node) => Boolean`
+# `.matchesElement(patternNode) => Boolean`

-Returns whether or not a given react element matches the current render tree.
+Returns whether or not a given react element `patternNode` matches the wrapper's render tree.
+It must be a single-node wrapper, and only the root node is checked.

-It will determine if the the wrapper root node __looks like__ the expected element by checking if all the props supplied in the expected element are present on the wrapper root node and equal to each other.
-Props present on the wrapper root node but not supplied in the expected element will be ignored.
+The `patternNode` acts like a wildcard.
+For it to match a node in the wrapper:
+* tag names must match
+* contents must match:  In text nodes, leading and trailing spaces are ignored, but not space in the middle.
+Child elements must match according to these rules, recursively.
+* `patternNode` props (attributes) must appear in the wrapper's nodes, but not the other way around.
+Their values must match if they do appear.
+* `patternNode` style CSS properties must appear in the wrapper's node's style, but not the other way around.
+Their values must match if they do appear.

 #### Arguments

-1. `node` (`ReactElement`): The node whose presence you are detecting in the current instance's render tree.
+1. `patternNode` (`ReactElement`): The node whose presence you are detecting in the wrapper's single node.

 #### Returns

 `Boolean`: whether or not the current wrapper match the one passed in.

 #### Example